turley/frame-tv-artwork-sync/README.md

 ## Requirements

 - Samsung Frame TV (2016+ models with Tizen OS)
-- Docker and Docker Compose
+- Docker and Docker Compose (or Python 3.9+ for local testing)
 - Network access to TVs

 ## Credits